sagemath/trac_to_gh/Issue 4768.md

 ```
 Assignee: @williamstein

 By writing a little specialized code, I can probably speed up some of these conversions by an order of magnitude, and also make them way more efficient memory-wise.

+This relates to #4676 and #4237.

 Issue created by migration from https://trac.sagemath.org/ticket/4768